marhkb/pods/README.md

 You can help Pods translate into your native language.
 If you found any typos or think you can improve a translation, you can use the [Weblate](https://hosted.weblate.org/engage/pods/) platform.

+## 👨‍💻️ Code of Conduct

+We adhere to the [GNOME Code of Conduct](/CODE_OF_CONDUCT.md) and expect all communications within this project to comply with it.

 ## 💝 Acknowledgment